 The Colorado Judicial Branch website has a list of forms that you need to fill out in order to apply for expungement.
 You must deliver these forms to the local District Court (unless you are a juvenile, in which case you must deliver the forms to the Juvenile Court.)
 If you have a criminal record that contains charges related to controlled substances, be careful about which forms you fill out – there are separate forms for this type of case.

-Attend a Hearing
+Attend a Hearing in Denver

 Once the application has been viewed by the courts, you will receive a letter in the mail with an update.
 The State of Colorado may request a hearing to bring up any objections to your expungement.
 It is crucial that you appear in court to show the judge that you deserve a fresh start.
 If you completed your sentence and haven’t caused any trouble since, this hearing may not take very long.